What is NAP and Why Does It Matter for Local SEO?

 Where NAP Data is Listed

-Not only does your NAP and important business data exist on websites that you submitted it to, but it also exists on various other locations around the web.
+Not only does your NAP and important business data exist on websites that you submitted it to, but it also exists in various other locations around the web.
 There are a number of business directories and other business data websites out there and a lot of these directories and websites copy data or import data from other websites.
 That means that, if you have a NAP inconsistency on one website, several other sites could pick up this same error.
 This could mean that your information could exist in various forms in various different places around the web.
+NAP consistency is crucial.

 This confuses Google and it can also be confusing for customers.
 In fact, because there are so many directories out there that scour one another looking for business information, it also becomes hard to correct NAP consistency issues.